 This book helps answer a child’s questions and fears about death and shows them the comfort and assurance we can have through Jesus.

 A comforting book about the assurance Jesus gives when kids are grieving a loved one.

 This interactive book allows the child to draw pictures in the book to express feelings.
 It may help prompt conversation or questions and allows kids who don’t or can’t verbalize their feelings to express them through drawing.
 Note: this book does not talk about heaven or the Christian’s hope after death so I supplemented with our own thoughts as my kids worked their way through this book.

-This book by Randy Alcorn helps answer common questions kids have about heaven and gives assurance of what it’s like for loved ones in heaven.
+Children often have lots of questions about death and what happens after death.
+Books on heaven are very comforting.
+In this book, Randy Alcorn helps answer common questions kids have about heaven and gives assurance of what it’s like for loved ones in heaven.